digihunch/orthweb/docs/validation/basic.md

 ## Overview
 We first perform a basic level of validation as an end user.
 Then we'll dive into technical validation with certain components.
+In all the validation steps, it is important to know the correct service address.
+If your environment comes with customized ingress configuration, such as using your domain name, content delivery network or load balancer, the service address used for testing will be different.

+The steps given are based on out-of-box configurations.
+So the service address looks like `ec2-35-183-66-248.ca-central-1.compute.amazonaws.com`.

 ## DICOM ping